zhaolia9/.dotfiles/README.md

 vimrc is a custom set of instructions that the vim program uses as default.

 ## ./.gitignore
-.gitignore tells Git to ignore certain files or directories It prevents files and directories from being tracked by Git and are not pushed to GitHub.
+.gitignore tells Git to ignore certain files or directories.
+It prevents files and directories from being tracked by Git and are not pushed to GitHub.

 ## ./Makefile